 The Department of Modern Languages Computer Lab and MultiMedia Center is equipped with 35 PCs.
 With our fast Internet connection, students can gain information from the World Wide Web very quickly in any language.
 Our multimedia center features ready access for students with disabilities.
 This includes large video monitors, easy access and other ADA recognized features.
 Many of our courses provide multimedia components including online components and electronic access to native speakers in various languages.
-We also have computer programs providing pronunciation practice and grammar tutorials.

 Languages Computer Lab Hours

 Wednesdays 10 a.m.-6 p.m.

 Thursdays 9:00 a.m.-6 p.m.